notYuriy/YayOS/YYSloth/README.md

 No, you can't.
 Just add it to the section .bss and set it up yourself.
 Alternative solution is to allocate it dynamically.

+### How errors are indicated?

+Every syscall returns -1 on error.
+Error can be requested with YY_GetLastError, which will be added in the future.

+### How arguments are passed to programs?

+Kernel treat _start as a function that follow x86_64 SysV ABI.
+Having said that, rdi is argc and rsi is argv

 ### Any docs on the kernel source?